-The ECV should not exceed 16% of the donors EBV at any point in the procedure.
+The Extra-Corporeal Volume (ECV) should not exceed 16% of the donor's EBV at any point in the procedure.
 Estimation of the ECV excludes the volume of anticoagulant in the collected component(s).
-See JPAC Donor Selection Guidelines Appendix 31
+See Appendix 3 in the JPAC Donor Selection Guidelines^{1.}